 Figure 3

 The same can be said about an uptrend.
-A spinning top after an uptrend could mean some selling pressure but the market could go either way from here.
+A spinning top after an uptrend could mean some selling pressure but the stock market could go either way from here.
 A bearish marubozu could lead to a reversal while bullish signs or a break higher could confirm a new round of buying.

 Doji